badlydrawnrob/anki/README.md

 ### Further reading

 Not sure what all the fuss is about Anki?
-Read on my friend ...
+Some great reading material below ...

 - [Anki essentials](http://alexvermeer.com/anki-essentials/)
 - [Janki method](http://www.jackkinsella.ie/2011/12/05/janki-method.html)

 ### Versioning

-This is a major overhaul from the original.
+This is a major overhaul from the original, so it's not compatible with earlier versions.
 In future I'll try to stick to **minor.major.patch** [semantic versioning](http://semver.org), so updates don't break existing cards.
-Unfortunately with Anki this can be tricky, so view commits for any major changes to the theme.
-[Follow the instructions](./dist/deck/READEME.md) for the easiest way to test the `dist/deck/*.apkg` before updating your current version.
+Unfortunately Anki makes this tricky, so view commits for any major changes to the theme.
+[Follow the instructions](./dist/deck/README.md) for the easiest way to test the [.apkg package](./dist/deck) before updating future versions.